FourOFour/TaurusTheBull/README.md

 <h1 align="center"> Welcome to javascript-exercise-404</h1>

-#### This is a place that I will put some of my javascript exercises in, which is safe to say, this is involved writing a function or a programmer to answer a qesution or challange,I made this repository for exercies purpose so feel free to join in / contribute, send or make a challange.
+#### This is a place that I will put some of my javascript exercises in, I made this repository for exercies purpose, so feel free to join in / contribute, send or make a challange.

 <br>